sidewinder040/flextest/README.md

 * ## A command-line application to calculate Flexural Bending Strength in accordance with BS EN1433 standard.

-* ## Simply execute and and follow the promps to input test data.
+* ## Simply execute and and follow the prompts to input test data.

 Written in C++, with an executable size of 27k.